NKAmazing/thepoetsinn/INFO.md

 </h4>

-To create the application, an app.py file must be created where the application must be initialized along with its respective functionalities.
+To create the application, an __app.py__ file must be created where the application must be initialized along with its respective functionalities.

 ![image](https://user-images.githubusercontent.com/83615373/235561260-4ea2a253-883d-4251-a00d-e13306a64842.png)

-An __init__.py is then created in the main folder, which allows the folder containing the app.py file to be converted to a Python package.
-This with the aim that modules and packages can be imported into the Flask application in an easier and more organized way.
+An __init.py__ is then created in the main folder, which allows the folder containing the app.py file to be converted to a Python package.
+This with the objective that modules and packages can be imported into the Flask application in an easier and more organized way.

 ![image](https://user-images.githubusercontent.com/83615373/235563710-93643402-35c3-4a57-902a-e2578d83822f.png)